Where things stand on an Israel-Hamas cease-fire deal as Blinken calls some Hamas demands unworkable

 "Hamas could have answered with a single word," he said.
 "Instead they waited two weeks and proposed changes.
 As a result, the war Hamas started will go on, more people will suffer.
 But in the days ahead we will continue to push to try to close this deal."

+"At some point in a negotiation — and this has gone back and forth for a long time — you get to a point where if one side continues to change its demands, including making demands and insisting on changes for things that they had already accepted, you have to question whether they're proceeding in good faith or not," Blinken said, adding that the U.S. and its partners remained "determined to try to bridge the gaps — and I believe those gaps are bridgeable."

-"The longer this goes on, the more people will suffer, and it's time for the haggling to stop," Blinken said.
+He warned, however, that "the longer this goes on, the more people will suffer, and it's time for the haggling to stop."

 Blinken told journalists in Tel Aviv earlier this week that Israeli Prime Minister Benjamin Netanyahu had "reaffirmed his support" for the cease-fire proposal currently on the table, a day after the U.N.
 Security Council voted to approve a resolution supporting the draft agreement.